Sandy Stumped by Stump Tombstones

 The markers found in North Vienna are examples of a nation-wide late-nineteenth-century tradition which included stump tombstones and such variant forms as tree-bark covered rustic crosses.
 This tradition seems to be far more common in other parts of the country than it is in Maine.
 In his search for similar tombstones, Sandy investigated every cemetery within a fifteen-mile radius of North Vienna, with no luck.
 Then he spent two summers searching the rest of Maine.
 Altogether he visited over 350 cemetaries state-wide, but he found only 39 examples of the stump stones he was looking for, none of them as elaborate as the North Vienna stones he was interested in.
 What Sandy can say about the other stones he found is that they are mostly from the late 1880s and 1890s, and that they are generally small, sometimes only fifteen inches high.
 Most included sawn-off stump branches, and some had a dead bird or a lamb on the top of the stump, particularly on children’s tombstones.
 The symbolism associated with stump tombstones seems obvious, but only the stones in Vienna spell it out-those who rest beneath these tombstones were “cut down” in the midst of life.

 As far as Sandy can tell, there is no link between the lumbering traditions of the state and stump tombstones; nor did the Browns and Cooks of North Vienna bring the tradition with them from their places of origin in New Hampshire.
-Sandy remains confident that there is an answer.
-If you know of similar tombstones to be found in Maine, or have a possible explanation for these tombstones, Sandy would love to hear from you, and can be contacted in care of the Maine Folklife Center.
+Sandy remained confident that there is an answer.
+If you know of similar tombstones to be found in Maine, or have a possible explanation for these tombstones, the Maine Folklife Center would love to hear from you.

 – Betsy Hedler